matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- Each table contains all the properties of the concrete class and also the properties that are inherited from its superclass.
+- Each table contains all the properties of the concrete class and also the properties that are inherited from its
+superclass.
-- The database identifier and its mapping have to be present in the superclass, to be shared in all subclasses and their tables.
+- The database identifier and its mapping have to be present in the superclass, to be shared in all subclasses and
+their tables.
 - Not good for polymorphic query.
-Good performance for derived queries.
+- Good performance for derived queries.

-- **SQL UNION**
+- **SQL UNION**:
     - The union operator is used to combine the result-set of two or more SELECT statement.
     - Each SELECT statement within UNION should have same number of columns.
     - The column in each SELECT statement should be in same order and have same data types.
     - The UNION operator selects only distinct values by default.

-## N + 1 Selects Problem
+### N + 1 Selects Problem

 - By default, single point associations `@OneToOne` and `@ManyToOne` are **eagerly** fetched.
 - By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched.
-- N + 1 Selects
+- N + 1 Selects:
-    - **1 Select for all the parant objects**
+    - **1 Select for all the parent objects.**
-    - **1 select for each child object**
+    - **1 select for each child object.**

 :one: